For more information about delta robots visit igus.co.uk/delta.

-2. Why do I need a robot?
+Why do I need a robot?

 Not every application requires a robot, but for those which involve hazardous or harmful tasks there should be a place for a human elsewhere without the danger of chemicals, heat, or heavy loads, for example.
-The most overlooked tasks are, however, those involving mundane or repetitive tasks such a picking and placing products before and/or after machining processes.
+The most overlooked tasks are, however, those involving mundane or repetitive tasks such as picking and placing products before and/or after machining processes.

-3. How to use a delta robot?
+How to use a delta robot?

-delta robot can be used for standard small part applications such as picking from a conveyor or buffer table onto a stationary destination, or for painting, spraying, and repetitive work over a small area.
+A delta robot can be used for standard small part applications such as picking from a conveyor or buffer table onto a stationary destination, or for painting, spraying, and repetitive work over a small area.

-4. How safe is a robot?
+How safe is a robot?

 Like any tool, a robot is as safe or dangerous as you use it.
 Cobots are said to not be wholly safe to interact with as one would with a human, and similarly non-collaborative robots are to be treated according to the power, hardware, and tools (or end-effectors) they feature.
 Helpful guides and contacts for maintaining safety with robots can be investigated via the many British robotics and automation organisations.

-5. How to program a robot?
+How to program a robot?

 Robot programming is a task that specific engineers are trained for; for simple robots’ tasks, the programming is simpler and more generic than for robots performing tasks such as measuring and analysing a system with the use of many different axes.
 Various different programmes are available according to the complexity of the tasks, the number of degrees of freedom (DOF) the robot has, and whether or not the robot has autonomy in its tasks.

-6. Why build a robot?
+Why build a robot?

 While most robots are available as full and ready-to-install machines, the igus® robots are available in modular forms ready to be built up and made bespoke to the application as well as systems ready to be added to a production line or work space.

-7. Does igus® make plastic robots?
+Does igus® make plastic robots?

-We would like to say yes, but alas it wouldn’t be true.
 Our robots all feature polymers in their components, joints, and framework parts but these are all reinforced with metal components.
 The metals we use are either stainless steel, aluminium, or zinc.

-8. What is delta robot on tour?
+What is delta robot on tour?

 The delta robot tour was a 2019 mission that covered the length and breadth of the UK, demonstrating the delta robot and its key features during a pick and place task.
 The team, headed by our very own Vanessa achieved over 5000 miles, across 28 counties and 3 countries.
 We met a wide variety of customers from businesses with under 10 employees to international manufacturing companies.
 Spreading news about the automation division at igus® and its products to different companies in different areas of the UK was the objective, and it was surpassed time and time again.